Kristen Constant, Vice President and Chief Information Officer.

 Infused in all aspects of daily life on campus, Information Technology Services supports learning and teaching, research and creative endeavors, outreach, administration and student affairs.

 The Information Technology Services department functions as the university’s central IT unit, responsible for technologies and services that are used broadly across campus along with diligent IT support.

-Among its many responsibilities, ITS delivers:
+Among their many responsibilities, ITS teams deliver:

-- Networking services that design and manage campus voice and connectivity services
+- Networking services that design and manage campus voice and connectivity services.

-- Information security services that protect the integrity of researcher, student, and employee data,
+- Information security services that protect the integrity of researcher, student and employee data.

-- Digital accessibility services that create inclusive digital experiences for users with disabilities
+- Digital accessibility services that create inclusive digital experiences for users with disabilities.

 - Technology support for faculty, staff and students at the IT Solution Center, located at 192 Parks Library.